Undergraduate Course: Product Design 1A: Fundamentals (DESI08083)

 This course introduces students to fundamental knowledge and skills relevant to the practice of making, visualization and communication of contemporary product design.

 Design is viewed as an on-going process involving research, reflection, imagination, development, materialisation and communication.

-Working in a studio and workshop environment, students will undertake a series of studies that introduce the fundamentals of product design such as perspective, volume, scale, observation and visual/verbal communication.
-Students will work on a series of design exercises and projects, which will explore core and alternative mark making and modelling skills associated to product design.
-This will be documented through an online studio journal and social media platforms.
+Students will undertake a series of studies that introduce the fundamentals of product design such as perspective, volume, scale, observation and visual/verbal communication.
+Students will work on a series of design exercises and projects, which will explore skills associated to product design.
+This will be documented through a sketchbook, series of models, and an online studio blog.